 Scouting provides a series of surmountable obstacles and lays out steps for overcoming them through the patrol method.
 The Scout plans their own advancement, meeting each challenge and progresses at their own pace.
 The Scout is rewarded for each achievement, whether it be a merit badge or a rank, which helps them gain self-confidence.
 The steps in the advancement system help a Scout grow in self-reliance and in the ability to help others.

-We have troop meetings most Mondays, 7:00 at the Elim Lutheran Church Center.
-They involve learning valuable skills, fellowship, and end with a game.
+We have troop meetings most Mondays, 7:00 at the Elim Lutheran Church Center, with work toward advancement at 6:30.
+They involve learning valuable skills, fellowship, and often end with a game.

 The youth Patrol Leaders Council (PLC) and Troop Committee (adult leadership) typically meet the Monday following a campout.
 The PLC is comprised of the youth leaders who guide the troop, and the committee works behind the scenes to make the Scouts’ plans successful.

 Troop 141 camps each month of the school year with a day event in December.
 These campouts take place at most Northern Star Council camps, as well as many state and county parks.
 Cabins are used during winter months, though Scouts are encouraged to sleep outside when weather permits.
 Campout activities include advancement, service projects, exploring, skill development, free time and reflection time.